Fernán Pérez de Andrade: Fernán Pérez de Andrade, knightly atmosphere and loyalty to Pedro I

 Fernán Perez de Andrade IV descended from a family of hidalgos and knights, vassals of a lord whom they served with arms.

-This family environment certainly influenced Fernán Pérez de Andrade; he was always ready for battle, but had a cautious and observing character in tumultuous times, with minimal romanticism.
+This family environment certainly influenced Fernán Pérez de Andrade; he was always ready for battle but had a cautious and observing character in tumultuous times, with minimal romanticism.
 Two of his grandfather's brothers, Pedro and Fernan (the third) Perez de Andrade, were put to death in the Castillo de la Rocha in 1320; this demonstrated to the young Fernán how those were times in which it might be prudent to put caution aside and move swiftly to align oneself with the stronger parties.

 The Andrades were lords of a small estate, and, as most of the lords in the peninsula, aspired to broaden their domains and promote their lineage in the service of their overlord, Don Pedro Fernández de Castro.
 Alfonso XI, an enthusiast of the chivalric code, fostered knights as pillars of his society, considering it necessary to bring order to his realm, and honour (and praise) to his subjects.
-As a result of this belief, he created the Orden de la Banda—first secular order of the West—and reinstated the practice of investiture of Knights, creating them himself by drawing on the vassals of his kingdom.
+As a result of this belief, he created the Orden de la Banda—the first secular order of the West—and reinstated the practice of investiture of Knights, creating them himself by drawing on the vassals of his kingdom.
 Pedro Fernández de Castro invested thirteen of his vassals as Knights of the Orden de la Banda on September 10, 1332.
 Among them were Nuño and Rui Freyre de Andrade, uncle and father of Fernán Pérez de Andrade (IV).
 (Libro de Ordenamiento de Banda-Crónica de Alfonso XI).